This post contains affiliate links and links to other posts.

+Do mother cats rejects their kittens if human touch them?
 Every cat is different, but most cats wouldn’t abandon their kittens if you touch them.
 I’ve touched Princessa’s kittens, and she didn’t abandon them.
 I’ve heard cats owners telling me they’ve touched their cat’s kittens, and mother cat didn’t abandon them.
 I’m not saying it can’t happen, only that it doesn’t happen often, and I’ve never seen it happen.
 But you should always use caution before touching a kitten, especially a feral kitten.
 Maybe its mother is one of the few cats who will abandon her kittens if you touch them.

 Shoot a picture or video of your cat or feral cats with their kittens with this Samsung galaxy, adds perspective to everything you film.
 The battery doesn’t slow you down for hours.
 Full sound that surrounds you in the scene.

 6 thoughts on “Six reasons why cats abandon their kittens”